3a1b2c3/SkippingStones/README.md

 Mouse down drag to configure the stone angle for a run.
 Then let go of the mouse to send the rock off.

+On a phone touch on drag the stone on the creen to rotate it, then lift your finger form the screen.

 The stone will bounce (or not) depending on inital angle it is thrown: